PingChang1999/portfolio/README.md

 - Loaded MLB team statistics from SQLite database and processed data using Pandas
 - Used Matplotlib to explore and visualize key baseball statistics
 - Prepared and cleaned data for model training, focusing on modern teams and games played
-- Applied K-Means clustering and linear regression to predict number of wins for a given season<br>
+- Applied K-Means clustering and linear regression to predict number of wins for a given season
+<br><br>
 ![Team Win Prediction](/assets/img/Runs_vs_Wins.png)

 **Predicting Saves for Pitchers in MLB**<br>